ClarkLaboratory/IsoLamp/README.md

 conda env create -f IsoLamp_env.yml conda activate IsoLamp
 ```
-**Note:** depending on your operating system you may need to edit the setup script to either 'conda activate' or 'source activate'.

 ## General Command Line Usage
 We suggest adding IsoLamp to your PATH so it can be run from any directory: